 You may know that Anderson Cooper has gone through significant loss in his life and, perhaps because of that, he takes many opportunities to talk about grief.
 Needless to say, we love this.
 We shared a link to this video back in July, but we weren’t able to embed it and the link seemed to have some problems.
 So, this is a take two for this video with Anderson Cooper interviewing Liam Neeson on the death of his wife, Natasha Richardson.

 Susan Williams on Robin Williams’ Suicide

-This week Robin Williams’ widow opened up about her husband’s death for the first time, discussing his health struggles in the months before he died as well as the unexpected diagnosis of Lewy Body Demetia found after his death.
+This week, Robin Williams’ widow opened up about her husband’s death for the first time, discussing his health struggles in the months before he died as well as the unexpected diagnosis of Lewy Body Dementia found after his death.